 I sometimes use Bumble and Bumble Surf Spray for my curly hair.
 If you have curly hair, you know the pain of finding the right kind of hair product that will keep your hair looking fabulous and also keep the frizz away.
 This does exactly that.
 When you use other hair products, they may leave your hair feeling sticky or hard; however, using a beach hair spray leaves your hair feeling light, not sticky, and frizz free.
 If you were to go buy this amazing spray, the price can range from $20-30.
-As an alternative, you can create your own DIY beach hair with a simple DIY Sea Salt Spray from Rachel Lee Clarkson.
+As an alternative, you can create your own DIY beach hair with this simple DIY Spray.

 All of the ingredients for the DIY Beach Hair Spray can be found at any grocery store.